angelanavarrog/-Project-geospatial-Angela-Navarro/README.md

 ## Conclusion

+![office proposal location](https://github.com/angelanavarrog/Geospatial-Project-Angela-Navarro/blob/main/images/office%20location.jpg)

+Above is shown the location proposal.

 After selected an unique location in NYC, could we propose our location as the final ubication of the office?
 Would our selectd criteria be satisfied?

-![office proposal location](https://github.com/angelanavarrog/Geospatial-Project-Angela-Navarro/blob/main/images/office%20location.jpg)